-Figure 1.26 C&M Licensees Workforce by Sector
+Figure 1.26 CMA Licensees Workforce by Sector

-Employment in telecommunications and broadcasting sectors declined by 3.5% to 36,233 and 4.8% to 8,549 respectively in 2017.
+The employment in telecommunications and broadcasting sectors declined by 3.5% to 36,233 and 4.8% to 8,549 respectively.
 This was in part due to transformation efforts in rationalising and restructuring manpower arising from exercise undertaken by management to rescale operations and cost structure across the companies.